|

 that.
 However, we have mentioned that

-these physical constraints are often simply an expression – a symptom – of a
+that these physical constraints are often simply an expression – a symptom –

-the leadership and learning section was really addressed at policy
+leadership and learning section was really addressed at policy constraints,

-constraints, and similarly our need to reframe the environment from a
+and similarly our need to reframe the environment from a reductionist/local

-reductionist/local optima approach to a systemic/global optimum approach in
+optima approach to a systemic/global optimum approach in order to address

-also briefly touched upon the subject of external constraints – principally
+briefly touched upon the subject of external constraints – principally their

 decisions.
 Now, however, it is time to

-operational implications, the effect of our distribution or marshalling
+implications, the effect of our distribution or marshalling system

-system (regardless of whether we own it or not) and how we can manage these
+(regardless of whether we own it or not) and how we can manage these systems

-most common type of external constraint is a sales constraint – we can’t sell
+common type of external constraint is a sales constraint – we can’t sell as

 fact the first time we have a constraint that is apparently outside of our